Clean Install macOS

 Reinstalling macOS via Recovery Mode does not erase data and keeps your files and settings intact.
 But if some of your data is corrupted, it may influence the whole reinstallation process.

 Yes, but the overall process will be quite different.
-If you want to clean install macOS Monterey, then you can first upgrade your Mac, and after that, simply head to System Preferences and click Erase All Content and Settings from the top menu bar.
+If you want to clean install macOS Sonoma, then you can first upgrade your Mac, and after that, simply head to System Preferences and click Erase All Content and Settings from the top menu bar.

 Conclusion

-Now that macOS Monterey is out, there’s nothing stopping you from using the new operating system for performing a clean install of your Mac.
+Now that macOS Sonoma is out, there’s nothing stopping you from using the new operating system for performing a clean install of your Mac.
 It is an excellent way to both keep your Mac up-to-date and declutter it from unnecessary apps and files.
 And by doing a backup of the data stored on your device before that, you’ll be able to access all of your files from your Mac whenever you want (even after the clean install).

 About article